UST-QuAntiL/qhana-plugin-runner/plugins/low_code_modeler/README.md

 This folder contains a plugin for the [low-code-modeler](https://github.com/LEQO-Framework/low-code-modeler)

-To regenerate/update the static files you have to run the following commands, please run them from inside this directory, unless otherwise specified.
+To regenerate/update the static files you can just run `bash update-lcm.sh`.

+If you want to do it manually, you have to run the following commands, please run them from inside this directory, unless otherwise specified.

 1. `git rm -rf static`